 Creative Non-Fiction explores the nature of the personal essay.
 Beginning with a brief history of the essay form, we will together survey a wide range of different kinds of essays in the genre: including profiles of people, pilgrimages to places, explorations of the body, elaborations of ritual.
 We will use all of these examples from the genre -- classics from Baldwin to Didion to more recent experimental writing -- as a means to try to find our own voices in relationship to the personal essay form in the many ways in which it can be defined.

-953 Creative Nonfiction III - Dr. Ilana Blumberg
+953 Creative Nonfiction III - Prof. Ilana Blumberg

 In this course, we will examine models of creative nonfiction in order to shape our own writings.
 We will consider different ways in which memoir can be organized and use fictional and nonfictional strategies of representation in order to make our writing vivid and evocative.